12 orchards for apple picking near Toronto

 There's over 20 types of apples to pick from August through October at this King City farm.
 They're open 9 a.m. to 5 p.m. seven days a week and all apples are sold by the pound.

-Pick your own apples will be open to the public starting Labour Day weekend.
-The Bowanville orchard will be open 9 a.m. to 5:30 p.m. on weekends for the picking of Silken and Gala apples.
+Pick your own apples will be open to the public starting Labour Day weekend, and sell for $35 for a 20 lb. bag.
+The Bowanville orchard will be open 9 a.m. to 5:30 p.m. on weekends for the picking of Silken and Gala apples, among other breeds.

 Visit this Markham family-run farm in the fall to pick your own apples.
-Admission to enter is $10 and includes a 5 lbs. bag of PYO apples.
-The farm is open weekdays from 9 a.m. to 6 p.m. and weekends 9 a.m. to 5 p.m.
+Admission to enter is $12 and includes a 5 lbs. bag of PYO apples, with additional apples costing $2.40 per lb.

 enfys photography.
 With files from Liora Ipsum.